TheSuranaverse/TheSuranaverse/README.md

 - 🏫 Currently pursuing B.Tech in Electronics and Communication Engineering from [BIT Mesra], India.
 - 🧠 With an ever-curious mind, I always strive to start each new day with a desire toward learning something new that will not only expand my skill set but also continually add value to the lives of those around me.
-- 🚀 Fields that interest me most include Artificial Intelligence, Data Science, Machine Learning, Robotics and Information Technology.
+- 🚀 Fields that interest me most include Artificial Intelligence, Data Science, Machine Learning, Deep Learning, Robotics and Information Technology.
 - 📖 Currently learning Computer Vision and Telegu language.
 - 👨‍💻 Working on my Problem Solving skill and mini-project simultaneously.
 - 🤓 My hobbies are Volunteering & Community development, Learning new languages, Acting, Travelling, Sports, Video Games, Yoga, Listening to Music.